bugout-dev/dao/checklists/templates/moonstream-deploy.md

-# Deploy the Moonstream governance token
+# Deploy the Moonstream platform token

-The Moonstream DAO governance token is deployed as an EIP2535 Diamond proxy contract with an ERC20 facet attached to it.
+The Moonstream DAO platform token is deployed as an EIP2535 Diamond proxy contract with an ERC20 facet attached to it.

 This checklist describes how to deploy the token.